 ABOUT JANAAN HEALTH – The history

-I have always hope and dream of helping people who are disadvantaged due to the demographics, where they live in as an incidence, unprivileged ,what is not determined by the individuals but by the nature.
-Baba Hafiz Mohammad Yusuf Ali Ibn Foteh Ali shah always used to say to me ‘become a trained specialist doctor, gain wealth of experience and knowledge to help the needy who are desperate during their time in need’.
+We all hope and dream of helping people who are disadvantaged, deprived due to their demographics. where they live is a coincidence not by choices ,this is not determined by the individuals but by the nature.
+Baba Hafiz Mohammad Yusuf Ali Ibn Foteh Ali shah always used to say “Baba”! ‘become a best qualified and trained specialist doctor, gain wealth of experience and knowledge to help the needy ,those who are desperate during their time in need’.
 This suggestions and prayers of my father are the planted seed in my mind from a very young age.
 He would always say , make things affordable to get the maximum benefit out of it and try your best to make things universal for all.

-Finally the Almighty has given me the training in a field where the hope of cure resides; I have completed my training and obtained the FRCPath in Haematology and the CCT UK.
-Now I so much want to get my knowledge transferred and shared in those communities where there is a desperate need.
-We all know and have experiences where our loved ones lost their lives due to lack of early detections, diagnostic difficulties and timely treatments.
+Almighty has given me the training in a field where the hope of cure is found in many blood and blood related conditions.
+More curative options are developing faster.
+Through Janaan Health we are trying to help knowledge sharing and transferring to those communities where there are great need.
+We all know and have experiences where our loved ones lost their lives due to lack of early detections, facing diagnostic difficulties and timely treatments.

-My beloved Fareeha was diagnosed to have primitive neuroectodermal tumour in great Ormond street children hospital, despite the speedy diagnosis, treatment initiation she died at the age of 7 months and 2 days; we were devastated with the sad ending of her life, I as a physician father accepted the Almighty’s wish and the consolation that she had the best possible treatment one could ever had.
+My beloved Fareeha was diagnosed to have primitive neuroectodermal tumour in great Ormond street children hospital, despite the speedy diagnosis, treatment initiation she died at the age of 7 months and 2 days. we were devastated with the sad ending of her life.
+I, as a physician father accepted the Almighty’s wish and the consolation that she had the best possible treatment one could ever had.

 On the other hand in 2004, my 11 years old nephew who presented to the physician with bone pain and lump in the neck, he underwent test and repeated bone marrow test in different hospital in a country where the diagnostic pathway of suspected cancer is not so well established, He was then transferred to Combined Military Hospital , Dhaka.
 A presumptive diagnosis of T ALL were made.
-The anxiety and suffering the child and his family experienced were so painful is still vivid in my memory all the time.
+The anxiety and suffering; the child and his family experienced were so painful is still vivid in my memory all the time.

 With all these in mind Janaan health is working and advocating towards a unique solution which is modern, life saving and affordable for all.